gzzymtjc1499/ReMa_Fyp/README.md

 **Note:**
 1. the code of step 1 & 2 may not be valid anymore because of the change of the website.
-2. the `link.txt` and `results.zip` contains the data I got in July 2023.
+2. the `link.txt` and `results.zip` contains the data I got in July 2023, which are also the data I used in my final paper.